peachyapc/codeguide/README.md

 ###Examples
 ###1.Commenting and Documentation
-+*Comment every important variable name*
+>*Comment every important variable name*

-+*Comment each method with a description of what it does, its parameters, and what it returns, as well as possible errors and exceptions.*
+>*Comment each method with a description of what it does, its parameters, and what it returns, as well as possible errors and exceptions.*

-+*Include a bold comment at the beginning of each file.*
+>*Include a bold comment at the beginning of each file.*

-     ```
         /**
          * Get the total value of all items in the purse.
          *